spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - Tests prove odd/even CPU modes do not unintentionally corrupt graphics scanout addressing.
+- Completed:
+  - Confirmed `ega_top.v` exports `ega_fetch_addr` from the CRTC address path, not from CPU remapped addressing.
+  - Confirmed `ega_vram.v` applies odd/even, chain-2, memory map, and page
+    selection only to the CPU port; the CRTC port reads all four planes from raw `crt_addr`.
+  - Added `ega_vram_tb.sv` coverage proving that active CPU odd/even and chain-2 modes do not remap CRTC fetches, while CPU reads of the same offset still use the odd/even remapped address.
+  - `git diff --check` passed.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-406 - Apply Attribute Plane Enable In Graphics